 - 7.10 It is considered that the principal of housing on the site complies with the Morpeth Neighbourhood Plan (2016).
 The site is located within the settlement boundary as defined on the proposals map of the Neighbourhood Plan.
 Policy Set1 'Settlement Boundaries' states that Development proposals will be supported within settlement boundaries subject to being in accordance with other relevant policies in the Development Plan including the Neighbourhood Plan. - 7.11 The Neighbourhood Plan Policy Sus1 'Principles of Sustainable Development' sets out a presumption in favour of sustainable development will be exercised across the Plan Area.
 This states that proposals for new development will be supported at a scale and in locations that accord with policies contained elsewhere in the Neighbourhood Plan where they support the continued sustainability and viability of communities subject to criteria. - 7.12 Furthermore Policy Hou1 'Housing Development' considers the amount, type and location of new housing in the 'Morpeth Neighbourhood Area' for the next 15 to 20 years.
 An assessment has been carried out to demonstrate a requirement for at least 1700 additional dwellings during the Plan period.
-This quantum of housing is specified as a requirement of Policy Hou1 with this application site being listed within the policy as an existing allocation. - 7.13 Furthermore paragraph 7.3.10 of the Morpeth Neighbourhood Plan refers to a document "Housing Site Allocation Outline Methodology and Potential Sites" which contains more detail on committed housing supply, preferred sites in the Plan and further potential housing sites that would be compliant with Plan Objectives and Policies.
-This document is material to the consideration of the application, because it informed the Morpeth Neighbourhood Plan. - 7.14 The Council's Strategic Housing Land Availability Assessment identifies the site as being a potential source of housing land.
-The SHLAA tables the land with a yield of 50 dwellings, and is considered to be suitable, available and achievable.
+This quantum of housing is specified as a requirement of Policy Hou1 with this application site being listed within the policy as an existing allocation. - 7.13 Policy Hou3 states that housing development shall be designed to include a range of property sizes, types and tenures including affordable housing and housing for younger and older people, so as to promote a balanced housing market.
+This proposal does not provide for a range of tenures (or types or sizes within the affordables). - 7.14 Policy Hou4 of the MNP discusses that the delivery of affordable housing proposals for developments resulting in a net gain of ten dwellings or more will be expected to provide affordable housing on the site, in accordance with the Development Plan or an up-to-date housing needs assessment.
+In exceptional circumstances, where it can be justified, affordable housing will be accepted off-site; this must be on a site that is agreed as being in a suitable location relative to the housing need to be met, ideally within the same town or